lordPachy/hpcengineering/Numerical Linear Algebra/08_decomposition/notebook.md

 In Eigen there is also an iterative solver for sparse least-square problems.
 It is given by the Least Square Conjugate Gradient Method applied in the context of rectangular systems.

 The `Eigen::LeastSquaresConjugateGradient` solves for the least-squares solution to $A x = b$ using an iterative conjugate gradient algorithm on the matrix $A^{T} A$.
-The matrix $A$ can be non-symmetric and rectangular, but the matrix $A^{T} A$ should be positive-definite to guaranty stability.
+The matrix $A$ can be non-symmetric and rectangular, but the matrix $A^{T} A$ should be positive-definite to guarantee stability.

 ### Exercise 1